-Sintana holds balances in foreign currencies which could give rise to exposure to foreign exchange risk.
-As at December 31, 2022, a plus or minus 10% change in the Colombian Peso and US Dollar foreign exchange rates against the Canadian Dollar, with all other variables held constant, would have affected the reported loss and comprehensive loss by approximately \$277,000 (December 31, 2021 - \$672,000).
+- Sintana holds balances in foreign currencies which could give rise to exposure to foreign exchange risk.
+As at December 31, 2023, a plus or minus 10% change in the Colombian Peso foreign exchange rate against the Canadian Dollar, with all other variables held constant, would have affected the reported loss and comprehensive loss by approximately \$nil (December 31, 2022 \$1,000). - Sintana holds balances in foreign currencies which could give rise to exposure to foreign exchange risk.
+As at December 31, 2023, a plus or minus 10% change in the US Dollar foreign exchange rate against the Canadian Dollar, with all other variables held constant, would have affected the reported loss and comprehensive loss by approximately \$44,000 (December 31, 2022 \$120,000).